Honduras

 - Transactional Net Margin Method (TNMM)

-Honduran transfer pricing legislation also recognizes a sixth method applicable to goods traded on transparent international markets.
+Honduran transfer pricing legislation also recognises a sixth method applicable to goods traded on transparent international markets.
 Taxpayers may apply alternative methods if they can demonstrate that none of the standard methods can be reasonably and reliably applied to determine arm’s-length conditions.

 Range of prices on arm’s length